EnsignGhost/Movie-Recommender-System-Model/README.md

 Data --> Preprocessing --> Model.

 #### I use following process in the model-
- Data Merge , Filtering , Stemming by using nltk library , Vectoring.
+ Data Merge , Filtering , Stemming by using nltk library , Vectoring , Machine learning.

 I convert all data into Vector so it will become easy to find similar movie according to user's choice.